Feasibility of Acousto-Electric Tomography: Inversion procedure and discretization

-Physically, $I(t)$ measures at time $t$ the change in the required total electric power for maintaining the current flux $f$ at $\partial \Omega$ under the acoustic perturbation.
-Figure \ref{fig:I} illustrates how $I$ may behave as the acoustic wave travels through an object.
-Under the assumption that $\eta p $ is small, the approximation $u_p \approx u$ is good (first order in $\eta$) and this yields the linear approximation
+Physically, $I(t)$ measures at time $t$ the change in the required total electric power for maintaining the current flux $f$ at $\partial \Omega$ during the acoustic perturbation.
+Figure \ref{fig:I} illustrates how $I$ may behave as an acoustic wave travels through an object.
+Under the assumption that $\eta p $ is small, the approximation $u_p \approx u$ in $H^1(\Omega)$ is good (first order in $\eta$) and this yields the linear approximation

-Allowing the source to be placed at different positions, denoted by $S = S_j $, $ j = 1,\dots,N_S, $ results in different corresponding acoustic fields $p_j.$ In addition, allowing different boundary currents $f=f_i,\; i = 1,\ldots,N_f,$ gives rise to different boundary potentials denoted by $g=g_i$ and $g_{p_j}=g_{i,j},$ and correspondingly, different time series $I_{i,j}.$ The first step in the reconstruction method in then to solve for $H_i$ the system of integral equations

-The waves $p_j$ generally possess some degree of smoothness.
-As a consequence \eqref{inteqsys} constitutes a system of Fredholm integral equations of the first kind that is in general ill-posed; the degree of ill-posedness and general solvability depends on the exact smooothness of kernel $p_j$ of the integral operators, see for example \cite{kress1989linear}, but some regularization must be employed.
-The above formulation emphasizes the key role of the acoustic field in the reconstruction of $H_i(x)$.
-Ideally, the fields $\{p_j(\cdot,t)\}_j $ should form a complete set in $L^2(\Omega)$ for $H$ to be determined from \eqref{inteqsys}.

-We expect $H$ to be a fairly smooth field (in particular away from singularities in $\sigma$) and therefore we propose to represent $H(x)$ by finite linear combinations of smooth, global (on $\Omega$) basis functions, i.e. we approximate the integrals in \eqref{inteqsys} by a spectral quadrature method.